Forex Brokerage Licence

 Forex Investment license categories

-(1) Dealing on own account (Dealer License) - this license is equivalent to "market-making" and involves position-taking which includes in the conclusion of the transaction in financial instruments.
+(1) Dealing on own account (Dealer License) - this license is equivalent to "market-making" and involves position-taking which includes the conclusion of the transaction in financial instruments.

 (2) Matched Principle (Intermediary License) also known as STP/straight-through processing involves client trades being hedged with an equal transaction with a liquidity provider.